Why would I need a scuba refresh?

 Practice in a controlled environment

 Scuba diving is not risk free and if something goes wrong, there is a risk attached.
 It’s critical for the safety of you and your dive buddy to know what to do if you find yourself in a low-on-air emergency situation.
 Strangely though, certified divers rarely practice these skills.
-Running through the skills under the supervision of an instructor allows you to practice them in a safe, risk-free environment so that they become more instinctive in the unlikely event something does go wrong.
+Running through the skills under the supervision of an instructor makes you to practice them in a safe, risk-free environment so that they become instinctive.

 As a certified diver you understand that being stressed for a dive is not the best option.
-When not having been diving for a while or you made some major changes in your dive gear, you will get nervous as you get closer to hitting the water.
+The lack of recent experience or major changes to your gear will get you nervous as you get closer to hitting the water.
 The higher your heart-rate gets, the more the stress will build up.
 This will have a negative impact not only on your air consumption, but might cause you not to react correctly on events during the dive.
 Practicing in a confined and controlled environment under the direct guidance of a pro will give you the confidence required and reduce the pre-dive stress.
 You will be able to fully enjoy the dive and reduce the risks for you and your fellow divers.

 Get to know your guides